Tisdale, Saskatchewan: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Tisdale had a population of 2962 living in 1379 of its 1613 total private dwellings, a change of from its 2016 population of 3235.
 With a land area of 6.56 km2, it had a population density of in 2021.

 Economy

 For 60 years, until October 2015, Tisdale was known as the "Land of Rape and Honey" due to its significance in both rapeseed and honey production.
 Tisdale is also known as the Honey Capital of Saskatchewan.
 One third of the farmland in the Northeast region is cropped into canola and 10% of the honey produced in Canada comes from this area.
 Traditionally the area produces about 9000000 lb ($7.2 million) in honey.
 Due to the sexual alternate meaning, industrial metal band Ministry named their 1988 album The Land of Rape and Honey after seeing the motto on a Tisdale souvenir mug.
 The town adopted the new motto "Opportunity Grows Here" on 22 August 2016.

+Early in 2026 a large deposit of aluminum ore was found near Tisdale.